Field of Dreams (Dubuque County, Iowa): MLB at Field of Dreams

-Major League Baseball (MLB) planned for a 2020 regular-season game to be held at a temporary facility constructed at a distance of approximately 500 ft in the cornfields, setting the stage for the first MLB game ever played in Iowa.
+Major League Baseball (MLB) planned for a 2020 regular-season game to be held at a temporary facility constructed at a distance of approximately 500 ft in the cornfields, setting the stage for the first MLB game ever played in Iowa (although some consider the Keokuk Westerns, a 19th-century professional baseball team in Keokuk, Iowa, a major league team).
 The contest was originally scheduled for August 13, 2020, between the Chicago White Sox and New York Yankees.
 Due to the COVID-19 pandemic, the game was rescheduled to August 12, 2021.
 The game resulted in a 9–8 win by the White Sox over the Yankees.
 After the game drew the highest regular-season ratings in 16 years, MLB announced it would return the following year for a contest between the Cincinnati Reds and Chicago Cubs.
 However, Frank Thomas later indicated that no game would be played in 2023 because of construction, although there is a possibility of MLB resuming the series in future seasons.

+On August 13, 2026, the Minnesota Twins and the Philadelphia Phillies played on the field, the first MLB game there in four years.
+The game was streamed live on Netflix as part of their new partnership with the MLB.